Updated October 2021 – Now 39 Quotes!

-This is arguably one of the best sport psychology quotes of all time.
+Comment: This is arguably one of the best sport psychology quotes of all time.
 It helps us to understand that performances at all levels and all types are full of errors.
-Knowing that processes (effort) and outcomes (results such as winning) are seperate are key here.
+Knowing that processes (effort) and outcomes (results such as winning) are separate is key here.
 And as performers knowing we have a lot more influence over the former also helps.

 “I can accept failure, everyone fails at something.
 But I can’t accept not trying.”Michael Jordan

-Against Jordan is showing us that it was his mindset that made him so special.
+Comment: Again Jordan is showing us that it was his mindset that made him so special.
 Being able to distinguish between effort (“trying”) and results (“failure”) is so very important.
-Once way to do this is forget about being able to control anything.
-Instead consider the amount of influence you have.
-The more influence the more mental value you might to put on those areas.
+One way to do this is to forget about being able to control anything.
+Instead, consider the amount of influence you have.
+The more influence the more mental value you might put on those areas.